 Beechwood Inn, Clayton GA: Rabun County has long been known for farm fresh bounty.
 As early as 1917 the traveling public flocked to the Dillard House to dine on just-picked produce from Carrie and Arthur Dillard’s gardens.
 In 1922 Lura Buchholz opened Beechwood Inn as a Summer House, feeding her guests fresh farm products.
 We found an old ad from 1931 and it stated that “the inn had all the modern conveniences: fresh vegetables from our garden, fresh milk from our dairy, chickens and eggs daily from our poultry yard, and the most appetizing things to eat on the market.”
 Under the stewardship of Chefs David and Gayle Darugh, Beechwood Inn has returned to its roots as a Georgia Farm to Table restaurant.
 The Inn is celebrating 16 years of offering breakfasts, appetizers, fine dining and cooking classes featuring the best of fresh and local products.
 Menus are based on seasonal shifts in the gardens and they change as often as the weather.
 We believe that making shopping decisions that favor sustainable and local food sources, especially organic sources, benefits health, improves the local economy and is ecologically sound.
 We are proud of our local farmers and ranchers; their names dot our menus paying homage to those who have done the work to get such delicious ingredients through the kitchen door.
 Once through that door, respect and care for the ingredients play as important a role as the preparation of them.
 The goal of our chefs is to make as much of what is used from scratch as possible – we think that is what makes cuisine authentic.
 That’s what makes Beechwood Inn one of Georgia’s Best Farm to Table Restaurants.
 Chefs/Owners David and Gayle Darugh were both selected for inclusion as “Best Chefs America.”
 220 Beechwood Drive, Clayton, GA 30525 https://beechwoodinn.ws

 So this is our list for the Ten Best Farm to Table Restaurants in Georgia – That are not in Atlanta.
 Hope you can check them out.
+If you do we would love to have feed back.
+Let us know about your experiences and the pros and cons of each place.

 Okay, we can count – we included 11.
 We could not figure who to leave out, and we have another dozen we should have included.
 In conclusion, we applaud these chefs who are making choices to seek out fresh locally produced ingredients.
 Our hope also is that a few of the diners who experience these local foods, and sustainable practices will want to make their own connection to time, season and place and will be encouraged to adopt a more sustainable lifestyle and diet.
 So, please patronize one or more of the Ten Best Farm to Table Restaurants in Georgia.